MataanP/Spotify-PlaylistConverter/ReadMe.md

 Hello there!

-To use this program, CD into the PlaylistConverter directory.\n From there you can run\n\t
+To use this program, CD into the PlaylistConverter directory.
+From there you can run
-  $python3 ServerCode/generic_server.py\n
+  $python3 ServerCode/generic_server.py
 Now in a web browser, go to localhost:8000/login
   Make an account or sign in
 After signing in you should then be prompted to oauth into your spotify account,